ShivNayan/pdsnd_github/README.md

 Bikeshare

 ### Description
-Analyze and provide insights on US bikeshare data
+Analyze and provide insights on US bikeshare data.
+Bike share data consists from usage data of 3 different cities Chicago, New York and Washington

 ### Files used
 chicago.csv